-A failure to disclose relevant information, or the provision of false information, which subsequently comes to the School's attention may result in the termination of an appointment as a governor or senior manager or the withdrawal of an offer of employment and may also amount to a criminal offence.
+A failure to disclose relevant information, or the provision of false information, which subsequently comes to the Trust's attention may result in the termination of an appointment as a Member, Director or Senior Leader or the withdrawal of an offer of employment and may also amount to a criminal offence.

-All those who are required to complete a self-declaration form are also under an ongoing duty to inform the School if there is a change in their circumstances that results or may result in them becoming disqualified from acting as a governor or senior manager.
+All those who are required to complete a self-declaration form are also under an ongoing duty to inform the Trust if there is a change in their circumstances that results or may result in them becoming disqualified from acting as a Member, Director or Senior Leader.

-4.6.4 Checks by the School
+4.6.4 Checks by the Trust

-To ensure that it has accurate and up to date information the School will also check the following registers in respect of each governor and senior manager who is already in post or is appointed in future:
+To ensure that it has accurate and up to date information the Trust will also check the following registers in respect of each Member, Director and senior leader who is already in post or is appointed in future:

-- (a) the Insolvency Register; - (b) the register of disqualified directors maintained by Companies House; and - (c) and the register of persons who have been removed as a charity trustee.
+- the Bankruptcy and Insolvency Register; (a) - the register of disqualified directors maintained by Companies House; (b) - and the register of persons who have been removed as a charity (c) trustee.